 Departmental honors are awarded upon graduation to students who achieve a 3.000 GPA on all UWM graded credits attempted, a 3.500 GPA on all credits that count toward the major, and a 3.500 GPA on all credits in advanced-level (numbered 300 and above) courses that count toward the major.

-Honors in the College of Letters and Science
+College of Letters and Science Dean's Honor List

 GPA of 3.750 or above, earned on a full-time student's GPA on 12 or more graded credits in a given semester.

-Honors Degree and Honors Degree with Thesis
+Honors College Degree and Honors College Degree with Distinction

 Granted to graduating seniors who complete Honors College requirements, as listed in the Honors College section of this site.